-By all these measures, the economy in Figure 1 (Experiment 10) is healthy.
+By all these measures, the economy in Figure 3 (experimental run number 10) is healthy.
 The overall utility of individuals grows over time, as do wages (which reflect production).
-Education production flucuates over time, but fits well with demand - note that when demand exceeds supply, then individuals only receive a proportion of the education they want, and the surplus demand is spread across the population.
+Education production flucuates over time, but fits well with demand-note that when demand exceeds supply, then individuals only receive a proportion of the education they want, and the surplus demand is spread across the population.
 Numeraire production grows over time.
 Wages in the numeraire sector grow steadily over time, as do those in the education sector, but these latter are also affected by spikes in demand.
 Finally, no individuals go bankrupt.

-In contrast, the economy in Figure 2 (Experiment 18) is dramatically unhealthy.
-Once we get past the start-up effects, which are responsible, for example, for the same modest jump in average utility in both Figure 1 and 2 (note that Figure 1 (a) and Figure 2 (a) are on rather different scales), utility enters a long slump, total earnings are static while debt mounts, demand for education consistently outstrips supply by a factor of around 3, average wages have a downward trend, and after about six generations (20 timesteps) become insufficient to support the whole population - indeed after around 15 generations (40-50 timesteps) the entire population cannot meet its needs.
-The only apparent bright spot is that numeraire production exceeds demand, but this is because individuals do not have enough money to consume any of the goods - at the end, production is 40 times less than that in the healthy economy.
+In contrast, the economy in Figure 4 (experimental run number 18) is dramatically unhealthy.
+Once we get past the start-up effects, which are responsible, for example, for the same modest jump in average utility in both Figure 3 and 4 (note that Figure 3 (a) and Figure 4 (a) are on rather different scales), utility enters a long slump, total earnings are static while debt mounts, demand for education consistently outstrips supply by a factor of around 3, average wages have a downward trend, and after about six generations (20 time periods) become insufficient to support the whole population-indeed after around 15 generations (40-50 time periods) the entire population cannot meet its needs.
+The only apparent bright spot is that numeraire production exceeds demand, but this is because individuals do not have enough money to consume any of the goods-at the end, production is 40 times less than that in the healthy economy.